amitchakor21/AmitChakor21.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!!
 I'm an IT Engineer who loves to bring IDEAS into reality.
 Being a Technology enthusiast, I love to stay up to date with Web designing, AI, and Robotics.
 You will mostly find my PC Ram primarily busy with VS Code, Matlab, and Solidworks.
-Besides tech, believing in loyalty, customer satisfaction, and solving problems in the simplest possible way helps me stay motivated.
 Come join me on my journey full of wild roller coasters.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/AmitChakor.pdf" "newtab" >}}resumé{{< /staticref >}}.